bbauska/UC-Davis-Animation-with-JS-and-jQuery/README.md

   title="Test, menu click, unclick" alt="Test, menu click, unclick." />

-Let&apos;s come back and test it.
-I can open a menu, I can open the next menu, I can close the menu.
-And I&apos;m getting exactly the functionality that I had before.
+<p>Let&apos;s come back and test it.
+I can open a menu, I can open the next
+menu, I can close the menu.
+And I&apos;m getting exactly the functionality that I had before.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~ 130. move all to external script & use strict (78) ~~~~~~~~~~~~~~~~~~~~~-->
 <p align="center" width="100%">